 If you keep doing this practice and slowly integrate the rhythm in your writing, you’ll eventually get used to it.

 Studying how writers arrange the words and listen to their rhythms plays a critical role in learning how native speakers write.
-For a non-native English speaker, like you, it’s your key, your weapon to integrate in your writing today.
+For a non-native English speaker, like you, it’s your key, your weapon to integrate into your writing today.
 That’s how you study like an editor, like an author.

 According to William Zinsser, author of “Writing to Learn,” the more you got used to the melody, the more it sounds right for you.